 How much does the Bernese Mountain Dog tolerate cold weather?
 When is it too cold for a Bernese Mountain Dog?

 Is the Bernese Mountain Dog a healthy dog?
-The general health of a Bernese Mountain Dog should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Bernese Mountain Dog should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Bernese Mountain Dog drool?